jasonjson/jasonjson.github.io/_posts/2015-11-05-two-sum-iii-data-structure-design.markdown

 - Brain teaser
 author: Jason
 ---
 <p><strong><em>Design and implement a TwoSum class.
-It should support the following operations: add and find.<br />
+It should support the following operations: add and find.</p>

-add - Add the number to an internal data structure.<br />
+add - Add the number to an internal data structure.</p>
 find - Find if there exists any pair of numbers which sum is equal to the value.</em></strong></p>
 ``` java
 public class TwoSum {